 - Being the liaison office to the parent company overseas

 - Promoting investment opportunities on behalf of parent company overseas

-What is more, a representative office can hire both local and foreign individuals for these activities as well as renting an office in Vietnam.
-Opening a bank account will be more challenging than usual for a representative office.
-However, it is still possible when the chief representative at the parent company overseas assists with the arrangement.
+Furthermore, a representative office can recruit both local and foreign people to carry out these responsibilities, as well as rent an office in Vietnam.
+However, opening a bank account for a representative office will be more complicated than usual.
+For a seamless experience of opening a bank account, the primary representative from the parent company’s foreign office can help with the arrangement.